skurwa/academic-kickstart/content/project/ballTossMachine/index.md

 +++

-This page is still in development - please see my {{% staticref "files/Project Portfolio - Siddharth Kurwa.pdf"%}}portfolio{{% /staticref %}} in the meantime.
+This page is still in development - please see my {{% staticref "files/SiddharthKurwa_Portfolio.pdf"%}}portfolio{{% /staticref %}} in the meantime.
 Stay tuned for updates soon!